Sweaty babies aren’t fun to hold, and they can’t be comfortable when they’re hot in their car seat on long car rides.

-Whether it’s cooling towels or super fancy ventilation systems, there are ways to help your baby keep cool as a cucumber.
-We’re going to answer all of your questions about why babies sweat so much and how to keep them cool.
+Whether by using cooling towels or super fancy ventilation systems, there are ways to help your baby keep cool as a cucumber in their car seat.

 Dangers of Overheating

-Overheating can still happen during cool months if you aren’t careful (source).
-Your baby’s internal temperature should be between 98 and 100 degrees Fahrenheit (source).
+Overheating can still happen during cool months if you aren’t careful (1).
+Your baby’s internal temperature should be between 98 and 100 degrees Fahrenheit (2).
 The best way to determine if your baby is too hot is to feel the nape of their neck.

-If their cheeks are flushed and they’re breathing rapidly, those are good indicators of overheating as well.
-Just remember, if you’re too warm then your baby probably is too.
+If their cheeks are flushed and they’re breathing rapidly, those are also good indicators of overheating.
+Remember, if you’re too warm, your baby probably is too.

 I’ve probably terrified you with all this talk of overheating, but don’t despair.
-There are all kinds of products and tips out there meant to help baby stay cool (source).
+There are all kinds of products and tips to help your baby stay cool (3).
 Here are a few simple things you can do:

-- Control the temperature when possible: The best way to prevent overheating is to not be in too warm of an area (obviously).
-So while you’re in the car, use the AC if possible to keep the area at a cool temperature.
+- Control the temperature when possible: The best way to prevent overheating is to avoid being in too warm of an area.
+So while you’re in the car, use the AC if possible to keep the area cool.

-- Dress them appropriately for the weather: It may be tempting to bundle baby up while out and about, but this can cause overheating quite quickly.
-If it’s 75 degrees out and your mother-in-law is insisting baby wears a hat, politely tell her to mind her own business.
+- Dress your baby appropriately for the weather: It may be tempting to bundle your baby while out and about, but this can cause overheating quickly.
+If it’s 75 degrees out and your mother-in-law is insisting your baby wears a hat but you feel your baby is too hot, politely tell her to mind her own business.
 It may save your baby’s life.

 - Cooling towels: If you’re in a pinch and you need to help your baby cool off quickly, cooling towels are beneficial.
-These help bring down the body temperature and alleviate overheating.
-Cooling towels should only be used over the harness, never underneath.
+This helps bring down the body temperature and alleviate overheating.
+Cooling towels should only be used over the car seat harness, never underneath.

-- Sweating is okay!
-So long as they don’t show signs of overheating.
-If your baby seems hot and they’re sweating then that’s okay.
+- Sweating is OK!
+As long as your baby doesn’t show signs of overheating, a little sweat will not hurt them.
 Sweating is the body’s natural response to regulating body temperature.

 1. Blocking the Sun

 Sun protection doesn’t just come in a bottle.
-There are a few different ways you can block the sun from heating the car interior too much.
-Each come with their own advantages, but they’re all valid options to consider:
+There are a few ways to block the sun from overheating the car interior.
+Each comes with its advantages, but they’re all valid options to consider:

 Window tinting isn’t only beneficial in giving drivers and passengers more privacy.
-It can also block out harmful UV rays and keep your car’s interior temperature cooler as well.
-To top it off, tinted window can also prevent shattering glass in the event of an accident (source).
+It can also block some of the harmful UV rays and keep your car’s interior temperature cooler as well.
+To top it off, a tinted window can also prevent shattered glass from flying inside your car in the event of an accident.

-Tinting may even reduce the temperature inside your car by up to 70 percent.
-Remember, though, that there are laws in place.
-If you do decide to tint your windows, find out your state’s laws regarding window tint (source).
+Tinting may even reduce the temperature inside your car by up to 70%.
+However, remember that there are laws about how dark your window tinting can be.
+If you decide to tint your windows, find out your state’s laws regarding window tint.

-- Accordion-style: They simply fold open like an accordion and are placed on the front windshield.
-The reflective surface reflects the sun rays outward and reduces interior temperatures.
+- Accordion-style: These simply fold open like an accordion and are placed on the front windshield.
+The reflective surface reflects the sun’s rays outward and reduces interior temperatures.

 - Mesh sunshades: These go on the side windows and can help block the sun while you’re driving.
-While these are nice for keeping the bright sun out of eyeballs, they can make the view out of the window pretty dark.
+While these are nice for keeping the bright sun out of the eyes, they can make the view out the window pretty dark.
 This can cause difficulty for the driver if they need to back out of a parking space or change lanes.

 - Solar/reflective car covers: If you don’t have a garage at home, reflective car covers can help keep the car cool while it’s parked.
 They work in a similar way to the accordion-style sunshade, but they fit over your entire car.
-Of course, this would be the most labor-intensive option.
+Of course, this is the most labor-intensive option.

 2. Light-Colored Car Seats